aseemthapa/Universal_NEC_IR_Remote_Decoder_Player/README.md

 -> IR LED connected to PWM output. <br>
 -> IR Sensor connected to digital input with interrupt functionality. <br>
 -> Speaker connected to PWM output. <br>

+New additions: <br>
+-> Added 'remote' function that allows the user to operate on a remote mode with the GPIO buttons. <br>